Article written on Tuesday, 28 May 2019

-On this house I added an ornamental line.
+On another house I added an ornamental line.
 First I drew a horizontal rectangle, and then on top to the left I drew a small (almost square) rectangle, half overlapping the big horizontal rectangle.
 I selected the top anchor points of this small rectangle using the Direct Selection tool and made the corners fully round.
-Then I selected this shape and went to Effect > Distort & Transform > Transform... to duplicate this shape 9 times horizontally, leaving 7px of space in between.
+Then I selected this shape and went to Effect > Distort & Transform > Transform... to move it 7px horizontally 9 times in a row.

 Afterwards I expanded this effect via Object > Expand Appearance.
-I selected both the big rectangle and all the smaller shapes, and I used the Shape Builder tool to remove the unnecessary shapes by holding down the Alt/Option key and clicking the shapes one by one.
+I selected both the big rectangle and all the smaller shapes.
+Then I selected the Minus Front option from the Pathfinder panel.

-Here I drew 2 small horizontal rectangles, I selected both and duplicated them vertically (13x) via Effect > Distort & Transform > Transform... as shown in the image above.
+Here I drew 2 small horizontal rectangles at the left border of the house.
+I selected both, and duplicated them vertically 13x leaving some room in between via Effect > Distort & Transform > Transform... as shown in the image above.

 Now that the houses are finished, let's draw some trees and bushes around the houses.
 Let's start with the pine trees.
 First lock the 'houses' layer, and create a new layer on top.
 We'll be drawing the pine trees in front of the houses.
 You can name this new layer 'trees' or 'pine trees' if you like.